This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Statute of Limitations

-Finding a Rhode Island Mesothelioma Lawyer
+Get a Free Consultation with a Rhode Island Mesothelioma Lawyer

 To find the right legal team, look for recommendations from your doctors or others in the mesothelioma community.
-Look for a lawyer who has already won settlements for other clients.
-This person will be your best chance for getting justice and recovering damages.Get Your FREE Mesothelioma Packet
+Look for a lawyer who has successfully won settlements for other clients.
+This person will be your best chance of getting justice and recovering damages.Get Your FREE Mesothelioma Packet